crina-pungulescu/maat/docs/index.md

 theme: jekyll-theme-cayman
 ---

-# MA'AT
-# Multilingual Archive for Academic Transparency
+# MA'AT: Multilingual Archive for Academic Transparency
-*A computational observatory of global higher education discourse*
+# *A computational observatory of global higher education discourse*

 ---

 ## Abstract

-MAAT is a multilingual information system that observes how higher education is discussed across global media, policy documents, and institutional sources.
+MA'AT is a multilingual information system that observes how higher education is discussed across global media, policy documents, and institutional sources.
 It aggregates RSS feeds from diverse linguistic ecosystems and transforms them into a structured dataset using semantic filtering and language-agnostic embeddings.

 The system does not aim to summarize events, but to map recurring patterns in how universities, governance structures, and academic systems are described across the world.